 The number of ultra trail runners is increasing annually.
 The amount of organized ultra trail running events has grown over the past few years throughout the world.
+The International Trail Running Association (ITRA) was founded in 2013 and was first recognized by the IAAF in 2015.
+Distances vary from 5 to 160 km (sometimes even more).
 Runners often cite less impact stress compared to road running, as well as the landscape and non-urban environment, as primary reasons for preferring trail running.
 This move to nature is also reflected in a large increase in competitors in non-traditional/off-road triathlons and adventure racing over the past years.

 Highlights of most famous Ultra Trail Running races